HankB/ZFSsupport/sh/README.md

 ./test_lock.sh testlock 10 5
 ```

 ## Status

-The script is "in production" on my home LAN with the sender running Debian Stretch and remote Ubuntu 16.04.
-It is also exercised form time to time with two hosts running Ubuntu 18.04.
+The script is "in production" on my home LAN with the sender running Debian Buster or Debian Stretch (0.8.6 and 0.7.12 respectively) and remote Debian Buster at 0.8.6.

 ### 2019-02-25